Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

-If all the assumptions listed so far hold, then $\cC$ is a $\CC$-linear monoidal supercategory (see Theorem 12.15 in \cite{HLZ8}).
-In practice, one would like simple conditions on $V$ that will guarantee all these assumptions hold.
-The strongest result of this type so far is due to Huang in \cite{H-cofin} (and also see \cite{H-cofin} for relevant notation): \begin{theo}[{\cite[Theorem 4.13]{H-cofin}}] Let $V$ be a \VOA{} satisfying: \begin{enumerate} \item $V$ is $C_1^a$-cofinite, \item Every irreducible $V$-module is $\RR$-graded and $C_1$-cofinite, \item There exists a positive integer $N$ that bounds the differences in the lowest conformal weights of any two irreducible modules and such that the $N$th Zhu algebra $A_N(V)$ is finite dimensional. \end{enumerate} Then the category $\cC$ of grading-restricted generalized $V$-modules is a vertex tensor category. \end{theo}
+\begin{rema} In practice, one shows that Assumptions \ref{assum:convext} and \ref{assum:threeconv} hold by showing that products and iterates of intertwining operators are in fact solutions to differential equations with regular singular points (see for instance \cite{H-Virasoro, HL-tensorAffine, H-diff-eqns}). \end{rema} If all assumptions listed so far hold, then $\cC$ is a $\CC$-linear monoidal supercategory (see \cite[Theorem 12.15]{HLZ8}).
+In practice, one would like simple conditions on $V$ that guarantee all these assumptions hold.
+The strongest result of this type so far is due to Huang \cite{H-cofin} (and also see \cite{H-cofin} for relevant notation): \begin{theo}[{\cite[Theorem 4.13]{H-cofin}}] Let $V$ be a \VOA{} satisfying: \begin{enumerate} \item $V$ is $C_1^a$-cofinite, \item Every irreducible $V$-module is $\RR$-graded and $C_1$-cofinite, \item There exists a positive integer $N$ that bounds the differences in the lowest conformal weights of any two irreducible modules and such that the $N$th Zhu algebra $A_N(V)$ is finite dimensional. \end{enumerate} Then the category $\cC$ of grading-restricted generalized $V$-modules is a vertex tensor category. \end{theo}

 An important consequence of this theorem is the following: \begin{corol}[{\cite[Proposition 4.1, Theorem 4.13]{H-cofin}}] If $V$ is $C_2$-cofinite and has positive energy ($V_n=0$ for $n<0$ and $V_0=\CC\unit$), then the category $\cC$ of grading-restricted generalized $V$-modules is a vertex tensor category. \end{corol}